-1 my opinion, that are being promoted in -- in institutions like educational facilities that are saying, you know, 2 there's this idea of evolution and that we're all just 3 4 animals and -- and we should conduct ourselves as such. Ιf you don't want people to murder each other and to, you 5 6 know, join a gang because they don't have a family and, you know, to be a man of integrity and character and -- and 7 rear up a family that doesn't commit crimes and different 8 things and however you want to get your finger on the pulse 9 10 of what's right and wrong in the country, then you have to, 11 first and foremost, give them a -- an identity, something to believe in that is -- places more self-worth on them 12 than something that was an accident.
+1 my opinion, that are being promoted in -- in institutions like educational facilities that are saying, you know, 2 there's this idea of evolution and that we're all just 3 4 animals and -- and we should conduct ourselves as such.
+If you don't want people to murder each other and to, you 5 6 know, join a gang because they don't have a family and, you know, to be a man of integrity and character and -- and 7 rear up a family that doesn't commit crimes and different 8 things and however you want to get your finger on the pulse 9 10 of what's right and wrong in the country, then you have to, 11 first and foremost, give them a -- an identity, something to believe in that is -- places more self-worth on them 12 than something that was an accident.
 13

-I mean, that's what the Big Bang speaks of and evolution and different things that are theories, that are not proven, that are not science.
-These are all -- these are all ideas.
-And when I said that at the beginning, too, that ideas are the most powerful thing in the world, these ideas are propagated by our government and by a global government, by a global idea that, if we tear down family, then the government becomes the family, and if there's one government, there's ultimately global control.
-And this is also a Biblical idea.
-All that being said, that if -- if we take, as First Nations people, and go back to where there was never evolution, it was never -- even though we had respect for creation and we respect a our culture that we -- we should reject that openly at a - at a -- at a unifying level.
+14 I mean, that's what the Big Bang speaks of and evolution and different things that are theories, that 15 are not proven, that are not science.
+These are all --16 these are all ideas.
+And when I said that at the 17 18 beginning, too, that ideas are the most powerful thing in the world, these ideas are propagated by our government and 19 by a global government, by a global idea that, if we tear 20 down family, then the government becomes the family, and if 21 there's one government, there's ultimately global control.
+22 And this is also a Biblical idea.
+All that being said, 23 24 that if -- if we take, as First Nations people, and go back to where there was never evolution, it was never -- even 25 though we had respect for creation and we respect a Creator, evolution and all this garbage is so foreign to our culture that we -- we should reject that openly at a -at a -- at a unifying level.
 Because that is what's actually destroying any hope of reconciliation or -- or a commitment to -- to having a healthy family structure.
+Because if we have no worth, then this will get worse.